Jeiwan/uniswapv3-book/content/docs/milestone_2/quoter-contract.md

 Since liquidity in Uniswap V3 is scattered over multiple price ranges, we cannot calculate swap amounts with a formula (which was possible in Uniswap V2).
 The design of Uniswap V3 forces us to use a different approach: to calculate swap amounts, we'll initiate a real swap and will interrupt it in the callback function, grabbing the amounts calculated by Pool contract.
-That is, we have to simulate a real swap to calculate output amount.
+That is, we have to simulate a real swap to calculate output amount!

-Let's do this in a separate contract!
+Again, we'll make a helper contract for that:

 ```solidity
 contract UniswapV3Quoter {